The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Jame’ Asr Hassanil Bolkiah Mosque is named after Omar Ali Saifuddien III’s son and Brunei’s current Sultan, Hassanal Bolkiah.
 This mosque opened in 1994.
 Built just outside central Bandar Seri Begawan, Bolkiah Mosque is larger and more colorful than the Saifuddien Mosque.
 It was purposely built on a larger plot of land so that it could host more people.

 Bolkiah Mosque is impressively symmetrical.
-It has 29 domes - one for each Sultan that has led the Brunei Empire.
-Its exterior was inspired by the Ottoman architectural style.
-The interior is opulent, modern and expansive.
+It has 29 domes - one for every sultan who has led Brunei.
+Its exterior is inspired by Ottoman architecture and its interior is opulent, modern and expansive.
 To learn more about Bolkiah Mosque, click here.

 3) Kampong Ayer

 While its glory days have past (most of its population has shifted to the land side of BSB), Kampong Ayer maintains its local charm and is still easily accessible.
-In fact, a visit to Brunei would be incomplete without exploring the village for at least an hour.
+In fact, a visit to Brunei would be incomplete without exploring the village.
 If you enjoy unique, once-in-a-lifetime experiences, consider staying in Kampong Ayer during your visit.
-Search “Kampong Ayer” on Agoda to see a few options.
-To read more about Kampong Ayer, click here.
+Search “Kampong Ayer” on Agoda.com to see a few options.
+To learn more about Kampong Ayer, click here.

 4) Ulu Temburong National Park

 Ulu Temburong is the best way to experience Brunei’s vast rainforest.
 Located in the remote Temburong District, Ulu Temburong National Park is affectionally known as Brunei’s “Green Jewel”.
 Through proper management of its oil revenue, Brunei has avoided the need to clear its forest in favor of agricultural space.
-As part of its conservation efforts, visitors are allowed to explore the park only within specific bounds.
+As part of its conservation efforts, visitors are only allowed to explore the park within specific, designated bounds.

 5) Brunei River Mangrove Tour